Hayder-alobaidi/Hayder-alobaidi/README.md

 Please feel free to explore my project repositories for more details about my labs.
 Here are my lab diagrams:

-## PROJECT 1 : Quote Of The Day Microservices App on k8s:
+## PROJECT 1 : Quote Of The Day Microservices App On Kubernetes:
 ### Reposiotries used in this porject :

 [P2-quote_of_the_day_app-k8s](https://github.com/Hayder-alobaidi/P2-quote_of_the_day_app-k8s)